Six Herbs for a Shady Corner

 Every yard has a semi-shady corner - somewhere the sun penetrates only for a small part of the day.
 Perhaps its in the lee of some trees or shrubs, or maybe a boundary fence blocks the sun.
 Instead of settling for ferns, why not transform these semi-shady spots into a herb garden.
 Although many herbs require full sun, others adapt very well to partial shade.

 Here are six herbs for shady spots in your garden, with planting preferences and tips or recipes for using each in the kitchen.

 Angelica stands an impressive 3 to 5 feet tall, has large leaves and white flower umbels.
 If you plant more than one, you'll need to space them about 3 feet apart, and they may need staking.
 It is a biennial, so you'll need to buy a new plant every year or two to have a continual supply.

 The seeds, leaves and stalks of this plant all taste like licorice, and all are edible.
 They add a sweet flavor to salads, soups and stews.
-The stems are often preserved as candied angelica, which can be eaten or used in jams, stewed fruits, and jellies.
-It is used as a flavoring in several liqueurs.
+The stems are often preserved as candied angelica, which can be eaten as a treat or used in jams, stewed fruits, and jellies.
+Angelica is used as a flavouring in several liqueurs.

 How to Make Candied Angelica

 Candied angelica used to be a common staple in the kitchen.
 This recipe allows you to candy your own angelica which can be consumed as a sweet or it can be used as a form of crystallized fruit in a whole range of recipes.